-Do you find yourself in that group of people suddenly out of the office?
+Do you find yourself in that group of people temporarily working at home?
 You can make it a smooth transition by using the things you have around your house.
 It just takes a little creativity, and you won’t have to buy a thing!

 Here are a few work from home tips that will help save you money:

 - Transform odds & ends into storage bins